Whimsy Stick

 Whimsy Stick wins for: medium and large dogs, any high-drive breed

-By contrast, if your dog is 30 lbs or larger, has working breed genetics, or has destroyed previous flirt poles, the Whimsy Stick Standard or Rugged XL is the gear that handles the force class.
-Specifically, static Kevlar line eliminates the snapback risk.
-Plus one-piece fiberglass eliminates the joint failure.
-In short, built for daily heavy use.
-For the authority case, see why we recommend the Whimsy Stick.
+If your dog is 30 lbs or larger, has working breed genetics, or has destroyed previous flirt poles, the Whimsy Stick Standard or Rugged XL is the gear that handles the force class.
+Static Kevlar line eliminates the snapback risk.
+Specifically, one-piece fiberglass eliminates the joint failure.
+Built for daily heavy use.
+Particularly, for the authority case, see why we recommend the Whimsy Stick.

 Use Case 02